Skip to content

 Percentage-Based Pricing

-• Retained search: 30-33% of total first-year cash compensation of the candidate placed, plus expenses
+• Retained search: 30-33% of the total first-year cash compensation of the candidate placed, plus expenses

 • Contingency Search: 20-25% of the first-year base salary of the candidate placed